marnixk/swagger-scrape/README.md

 # Swagger Scraper

 The purpose of this module is to generate Swagger documentation from the JSDoc tags you have annotated your endpoint handlers with.
 It is able to interpret complex types as well.

+Your code will look like this:

+	/**
+	 * @swagger
+	 *
+	 * Just put the complete description here.
+It is the description that is shown when you click into a
+	 * swagger endpoint in the interface.
+	 *
+	 * @summary This is the short text shown right next to the endpoint name
+	 * @tag TestEndpoint
+	 *
+	 * @param req       the request object
+	 * @param resp      the reponse object
+	 *
+	 * @param pathParameter {number} (path) part of the url
+	 * @param queryParam	{string} (query) part of the requestquery (?queryParam=blaat)
+	 * @param headerParam	{string} (header) expected header value from request headers
+	 * @param bodyModel 	{ExpectedModel} (body) This is a complex type parameter that has a proper type hint.
+	 *
+	 * @response 403    You cannot go here.
+	 * @response 200    {ExpectedModel} all is well, information is returned in complex type.
+	 */
+	export function yourEndpointHandlerFunction(req, resp) {

+		// your code here.

+	};

 Feedback is welcome.

 **NOTE:** If you're looking for the CommonJS implementation, use the latest from the `1.x` version range.

 ## How to initialise

-You'll need an ExpressJS application.
-Find the point at which you have initialised the endpoints.

-Required packages:

-* express-list-endpoints: ^4.0.0
-* swagger-ui-express: ^4.0.2

-The following code will initialise the swagger documentation endpoints:
+The following code will initialise the swagger documentation endpoints, convert them to a Swagger JSON Spec and write them to a file called `swagger.json`.

+	import fs from 'fs';
+	import {SwaggerScraper, LambdaRouteProvider} from "swagger-scrape";

 	let appInfo = {
 	    version: "1.0.0",